-If you can’t find flax seeds already ground, add whole flax seeds to a coffee grinder and process until finely ground.
+If you can't find flax seeds already ground, add whole flax seeds to a coffee grinder and process until finely ground.
 Once ground, measure out the amount you need because ground flax seeds will give you a slightly higher yield than the whole seeds.
-You can make a grinder full of the ground flax and then store in an airtight container in your fridge for future use.
+You can make a grinder full of ground flax and then store it in an airtight container in your fridge for future use.

 Recipes that use a flax egg

-If you want to get started using your flax egg right away check out these recipes:
+If you want to get started using your flax egg right away, check out these recipes: